tcb1978/distant-components/notes.md

 ## What's the problem with distant components in React?

-Sharing data/state to distant components is cumbersome and error-prone
+Sharing data/state to distant components is cumbersome and error-prone Sometimes parent components must track data that they don't even care about, for the sake of their children.

 ## What is Redux?
 Why/when do we use it?

 ## What are the steps to add Redux to a React app?

+Part 1 - Read
+    A. Create store
+    B. Hookup  in index.js <Provider> around <App></App> </Provider>
+    C. Use connect() to connect to store from components that need data

 ## What is a store?